 For the shortest and cheapest La Première route between Paris and Dubai, it’ll be 175,000 Flying Blue miles.

-That’s a lot of effort to go through for a single one-way flight, but if you want to experience one of the world’s most coveted First Class cabins for yourself, it’s the most sure-fire method to book outside of hunting for mistake fares or chancing it with an upgrade.
+That’s a lot of effort to go through for a single one-way flight, but if you want to experience one of the world’s most coveted First Class cabins for yourself, it’s the most sure-fire method to book outside of hunting for cheap fares or chancing it with an upgrade.

 Conclusion